 Marshall works on the Pathways to 1.5°C project, modeling the reduction of carbon emissions and the increase in sequestration due to disruptive technologies and practices in the energy and land-use sectors.
-He also works on the Transformative Mobility Solutions for India project.
+He also works on the Transformative Mobility Solutions for the India Program.
 Marshall joined RMI in September 2016, following a summer internship.

 Marshall comes to RMI with a background in oceanography and operations management.
 From 2009-2012, Marshall earned a M.S. in Atmospheric and Oceanic Sciences from UCLA.
 His research focused on submesoscale ocean dynamics—a new frontier with challenging spatial and temporal scales.
 He performed in situ and remote sensing measurements to correlate surface signatures to subsurface dynamics and to theorize the impact of submesoscale dynamics on global ocean energy and circulation.